abeylot/geodataserver/docs/specifications.md

 ## From latitude and longitude to 32 bits unsigned integers
 -180° to 180° longitude mapped to 0 0xFFFFFFFF (biggest unsigned 32 bits int) for internal program use.
-## From two 32 bits unsigned integers to one 64 bits unsigned integers

 latitude is mapped to unsigned 32 bit int using mercator projection.
 0 being the most far south and 0xFFFFFFFF north.